Aayush-dot/Mothers-Day-2019/README.md

 # Suggestions
 * 3D on/off switch?
 (Replaced with text as of v0.1)
 * <a href="https://stackoverflow.com/questions/50948014/emit-light-from-an-object">Bloom?</a>
+* Add more extruded objects to give more detail (don't try to join into 1 mesh).

 # Mobile troubleshooting
 1. Added cube to check loading: cube loads.